 Made with the 7nm fabrication process, the chip is independently programmable and optimized for the tensor-based, sparse linear operations underpinning inference and neural network training for deep learning.
 Teams can train and run AI models at unprecedented scale and speed without the complex distributed programming techniques that a GPU cluster requires.

 The on-wafer interconnect delivers 220 Pb/s interconnect bandwidth between cores, which represents 45,000X the bandwidth between graphic processors.
-This allows for a faster and more efficient execution for deep learning work at just a fraction of the power needed for traditional GPU clusters.
+This allows for a faster and more efficient execution of deep learning work at just a fraction of the power needed for traditional GPU clusters.

 2. Groq